joshbruce/fourth-earth-raw/public/content.md

 In another scenario, player A is playing character A and the narrator is playing character B, both of whom are international spies.

 Character A is tied to a chair and badly beaten.
 Character A is attempting to persuade character B to let them go.
-Character B is specially trained against persuasion.
+Character B is specially trained against manipulation.
 With this training and having a severe advantage, the difficulty for the persuasion is 7 (if not infinity).

 Implementation (combat):